EMPAT94/empat94.github.io/_gs/tutorial.md

 "Ah, did you find the password to admin?" she asked.

 "Oh...
 Nah, that didn't pan out!
 The longer that spell runs, the more resources it takes.
 I don't have that much mana, so it abruptly ends without any proper output."
 I muttered.
 The while loop with constant calculations consumed 1 or 2 mana per second as long as it ran.
 But when I changed the test program to append output to file, it started off with 3 mana but within the next few seconds, it was taking up to 10 mana points per second and continued its upward trend.
-No way I could sustain 255 cycles.
+No way I could sustain it.
 Also, the file wiped itself if the program didn't conclude successfully.
 So, after the first time when I ran it and consumed all MP I had, I didn't run it again.
 I did keep in the repo, just in case.

 "I see...
 That's too bad." she sputtered back, her face crestfallen.
 I didn't wanna leave the conversation hanging just like that, so I decided to ask a random question that popped into my head.
 "What do you think the next level is gonna be like?"

 Before she could answer though, Taro was up.
 We looked at him, he smiled in return before sneaking over to us and whispering, "I hope its a volcano!
 Also, we can fight a dragon there."

 'This guy!'
 I suppressed a chuckle.
 "You know we are barely able to fight vultures here, if a dragon comes up, we're dead meat."
 I could see his eyes were still shining.
-'I would like to see a dragon though'.
+'I would like to see a dragon though.'

 We did such small talk until eventually, Julie woke up.
 Divin, who I assumed was pretending to sleep, woke up as well.
 Not Carol though, we had to drag her back from her dreamland.